Drought is a recurrent feature of climate involving a deficiency of precipitation over an extended period of time, resulting in a water shortage.

 Water Management During Drought

 The B.C.
 Government has collaborated with Agri-Food Canada to complete the British Columbia Drought Response Plan.
 The plan focuses on the actions taken before, during and immediately after a drought to reduce the impacts of drought.
-The plan is coordinated by Ministry of Forests, Lands and Natural Resource Operations (FLNRO).
+The plan is coordinated by Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNRO).

 The plan identifies a variety of actions and accountabilities, including: